 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence for each situation, paying attention to the use of indicative and subjunctive with expressions of agreement and disagreement, and the vocabulary of organization and delegation.
+Instruction: Choose the correct sentence for each situation, paying attention to the use of the indicative and subjunctive with expressions of agreement and disagreement, as well as the vocabulary related to organization and delegation.

 1.

-Incorrect to use subjunctive after 'I think'; indicative must be used.
+Incorrect to use subjunctive after 'I believe that'; the indicative must be used.

-After 'I don't think' subjunctive is used, not indicative.
+After 'I don't believe that', the subjunctive is used, not the indicative.

 2.

-Error: with 'I think' indicative is used, not subjunctive.
+Error: with 'I believe that' the indicative is used, not the subjunctive.

 3.

-Error: after 'It is not true that' subjunctive ('is') is used, not indicative.
+Error: after 'It is not true that' the subjunctive ('is pending') is used, not the indicative.

 4.

-After 'I am not sure that' subjunctive ('delegate') corresponds, not indicative.
+After 'I am not sure that' the subjunctive ('delegate') must be used, not the indicative.

 Expressing Agreement and Disagreement in Spanish